 “I was interviewing hundreds of women from around the world, from Isabel Marant to Selena Gomez, and I realised that there was a real disconnect between the beauty brands and the customer.
 They weren’t communicating with her – they were talking down to her, or speaking at her, rather than having a conversation, which was leaving a lot of women at arm’s length.” – Emily Weiss in conversation with The Pool

-Since its founding, Glossier has taken this a step further with its emphasis on community and communications.
+Since its founding, Glossier has emphasised community and communications.
 In each country that the business has launched in, its marketing team have scoured social media – not to find influencers with the right level of prominence, but to find the superfans – the most engaged members of the Glossier community.
 Their goal is to empower people who already like the product to create a network where brand awareness doesn’t run from celebrity to fan but from friend to connected friend.
 Ransley Carpio, a former director at L Catterton notes that this strategy is “almost creating a market before even entering it.”